marcriehm/kubernetes-research/Architecture.md

 #### kube-apiserver

 The API server is often likened to the (memory-less) brain of Kubernetes.
 It is the front end for the control plane.
-Its interface is RESTful YAML.
+Its interface is RESTful JSON (configured by the end user as YAML).
 YAML configuration is declarative, not imperative.
 The API server acts as the endpoint for both external user connectivity to the Kubernetes cluster as well as for many of the internal, intra-component communication needs.
 The API server is the only component which interfaces directly with etcd: